Midsumma and Australia Post Art Award Submissions

 Australia's leading queer visual arts award

-In its eighth year, this selection of queer artists from across the country showcase their personal and political perspectives of the world.
+In its ninth year, this selection of queer artists from across the country showcases their personal and political perspectives of the world.

 Midsumma Festival is delighted to present this award and exhibition event as part of our ongoing partnership with Australia Post.
 Celebrating diversity and inclusion is important to Australia Post.
 They are committed to supporting their Lesbian, Gay, Bisexual, Transgender, Intersex and Queer employees and driving positive change to create more inclusiveness not just throughout their workforce but throughout the wider community.